 The short answer is “no.” The good acids (we’ll explain below) are vital to the coffee.
 Further, coffee gets a bad rap: it actually has less acidity than that other breakfast staple – orange juice – and less acidity than beer or soda.
 Not to bring up bad memories of High School Chemistry 101, but coffees average a pH of around 5.0.
 (You remember the pH scale, right?)

-A Guide to “Good” Coffee Acids
+4 Types of “Good” Coffee Acids

 Again, at the risk of sounding like a wine sommelier, here are the major good acids and the tastes they add to coffee: